SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Date: Mid-December

 Another one of my favorite parades in San Francisco is the holiday Lighted Boat Parade.
-It includes about 60 festively illuminated boats that float near the shoreline in Fisherman's Wharf.

-It's free and you can see it best from Pier 39 or the Aquatic Park.
+It's free, and you can see it best from Pier 39 or the Aquatic Park.

 Comments?
 Questions?
 Suggestions?